The extensive wrecksite of a Roman merchantman originating in North Africa found near the Egadi islands

 Tragically, Dr. Tusa fell victim in March 2019 to an airplane crash while traveling to a UNESCO meeting.
 He remains profoundly mourned and missed.

-The project team expanded in 2017 with the addition of Mario Arena, Francesco Spaggiari and their team of Global Underwater Explorers (GUE) divers, highly trained and skilled technical divers who have expanded the project’s survey capabilities, and excavated sensitive and fragile artifacts.
+The project team expanded in 2017 with the addition of Mario Arena, Francesco Spaggiari and their team of Society for the Documentation of Submerged Sites (SDSS) divers, highly trained and skilled technical divers who have expanded the project’s survey capabilities, and excavated sensitive and fragile artifacts.

 The First Punic War (264 to 241 BCE) was the longest continuous conflict and greatest naval war of antiquity; it was the first of three wars fought over more than a century by the two major powers in the Mediterranean – the Roman Republic and Ancient Carthage, whose empire included Iberian peninsula, Corsica, Sardinia, Sicily, and North Africa.
 From 264 BCE until the final Battle of the Egadi Islands, the Carthaginian Navy won nearly one of a series of naval battles, all of which took place in Sicilian waters.